This violent clash between Nazis and Communists had ramifications for the rest of the world.

 In the 1930s, Stalin’s Russia and Hitler’s Germany were separated from one another by Poland.
 Stalin was nervous about the prospect of a German invasion, and tried to form a defensive alliance with Britain and France, but neither country was interested.
 They were also nervous about German attacks, and did not want to provoke the Nazis into action.

 In 1939, Stalin decided to take a different approach, sending his Foreign Minister to negotiate a peace treaty with Germany.
-In August of that year, the two countries signed the Nazi-Soviet Nonaggression Pact.
+In August of that year, the two countries signed the Molotov-Ribbentrop Pact.
 This agreement made sure that neither country would attack the other, and was meant to last for 10 years.

 This pact also contained a secret protocol: the two of them would invade Poland together, with the Nazis attacking from the west and the Russians attacking from the east, with the aim of dividing the country into two halves.
 This joint-invasion shocked the rest of Europe, and marked the beginning of World War Two.